NexovaDev/UpdateHub/README.md

 - 250 MB of available RAM
 - 500 MB of available disk space (250 MB minimum)

-<h5>You probably already have these, but incase you don't here</h5>
+<h5>You probably already have these, but in case you don't here</h5>
 <ul>
 	<li><h5>Winget v1.4.10173 or later (older versions may work but you won't get the best and most stable experience)</h5></li>
 	<li><h5>Powershell 5.1 or later</h5></li>